heroicrelics.org

 Return to Marshall Space Flight Center

-Some time circa October 2009, the engine was mated to the nozzle extension and erected as a display in front of a building at Marshall.
-This presumably means that there are two nozzle extension handling fixtures somewhere at Marshall.
+About a year after my visit, on October 21, 2009, the F-1 thrust chamber and nozzle extension I saw were mated and installed in front of Building 4205; this presumably means that there are now two nozzle extension handling fixtures somewhere at Marshall.

 I have a page with additional photos and information about the nozzle extension with its G4080 handling fixture.